Nexis-Network/homepage/content/docs/connect/connect-postgres-gui.md

 - role (user)
 - password

-You can gather these details from the **Connection Details** widget on the **Exzo Network Dashboard**.
+You can gather these details from the **Connection Details** widget on the **Nexis Network Dashboard**.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)

 <Admonition type="note">
-Exzo Network supports pooled and direct connections to the database.
+Nexis Network supports pooled and direct connections to the database.
 Use a pooled connection string if your application uses a high number of concurrent connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling#connection-pooling).
 </Admonition>

 The connection string includes the role, password, hostname, and database name.